The Distinguished Alumni Award

 2016: Neil R Tetzlaff Lt Col USAF Ret (1960)

-2015: Major Kay Andrews (1956) & Bob Horan (1953)
+2015: Major Kay Andrews (1956) and Bob Horan (1953)

 2014: Teri L Losey (1973)